06 Jun Is it “Nigel” or “Calder?”

 For example, early in our cruising it became apparent that something was haywire with the battery charging.
 This was a topic that neither Dave nor I felt remotely competent in, but it was clear that one of us was going to have to deal with.
 And so one afternoon, while Dave sailed the boat, I sat below with everything torn apart, reading Calder until I found symptoms that sounded like ours.
 I did the tests he described and concluded that our voltage regulator was bad.
 To be honest, I’d never heard of a voltage regulator before we’d bought the boat — and only heard about it then as we inventoried the spares.

 And of course, our spare wasn’t identical to the one in use, so it wasn’t going to be a simple swap-out.
 No, I had to install a whole new wiring harness and everything.
 But — and this is big — after reading Calder, I understood what I needed to do.
 Between this book (second edition) and the installation instructions that came with the regulator, I had no problems other than those occasioned by working on a moving boat.
 I even understood what I was doing in programming the regulator correctly for our batteries (as opposed to a cookbook approach of “do this because I say to”).

 My confidence soared with that one episode, and I imagine others have had the same experience.
 I can’t tell you how many times we pulled out “Nigel” to figure something out.
 More than one page was covered in grease stains.

 The bottom line is that I highly recommend this book, whatever you want to call it (or even if you want to use the full title . . . ).
 Amazon pretty consistently has the best price, so that’s where I’m linking to.
-If you buy it elsewhere, make sure you get the third edition — it has a lot more info on some systems than the second edition:
+If you buy it elsewhere, make sure you get the fourth edition — it has a lot more info on some systems than the second edition:

 - Boatowner’s Mechanical and Electrical Manual: How to Maintain, Repair and Improve Your Boat’s Essential Systems